the1lab/1lab/src/Realisability/PCA.lagda.md

 $$ \tt{K} = \langle x \rangle \langle y \rangle x $$.

-We prefer taking the abstraction elimination procedure as a primitive since it works better with Agda's type inference, in particular when working against an arbitrary PCA --- but a [[combinatorially complete]] partial applicative structure is a PCA in our sense.
+We prefer taking the abstraction elimination procedure as a primitive since it works better with type inference, in particular when working against an arbitrary PCA --- but a [[combinatorially complete]] partial applicative structure is a PCA in our sense.
 :::

 <details>